-If you live in an older home, there’s a good chance it has short rectangular windows in the basement.
-Also referred to as hopper windows, these above-ground windows open inward to circulate fresh air.
+If you live in an older home, there’s a good possibility it has short windows in the basement.
+Also known as hopper windows, these above-ground windows open inward to circulate fresh air.

-Requirements for Basement Windows
+Requirements for Egress Windows in Basements

 According to the International Residential Code, basement windows must have: